TheBroMoe/Unix-Server-Client-Communication/README.md

  - Daemonic process Implementation

-This assignment was tested on the VM
+This assignment was tested using a Unix virtual machine running ubuntu